The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: The Simulation Sample

 All simulations were carried out using the Tree-SPH code GADGET-3, which is itself descended from the publicly available code GADGET-2 \citep{Springel2005}.
 We used a state-of-the-art SPH implementation as presented by \citet{Beck2016} to overcome known weaknesses of the SPH formalism that have been pointed out over the last decade (see \citealt{Agertz2007} for further details).
 We used time-dependent artificial viscosity and conduction to enhance the properties of SPH in terms of shock capturing and particle noise reduction in post-shock regions as well as on the surfaces of contact discontinuities.

-Moreover, we included complex physics like radiative cooling \citep{Katz1996} and star formation \citep{SpringelHernquist2003} using a stochastic star formation approach, where one stellar particle represents a statistical ensemble of stars following the \cite{Salpeter1955} initial mass function (IMF).
-Furthermore, we included supernova feedback and a supermassive black hole (SMBH) in the center of each galaxy.
+Moreover, the simulations include complex physics like radiative cooling for optically thin gas which is in ionized equilibrium with a specified background of ultraviolet (UV) radiation \citep{Katz1996} and star formation \citep{SpringelHernquist2003} using a sub-resolution stochastic star-formation approach, where one stellar particle represents a statistical ensemble of stars following the \cite{Salpeter1955} initial mass function (IMF).
+Supernova feedback from the stars interacts with the interstellar medium (ISM).
+Also, a supermassive black hole (SMBH) was placed in the center of each galaxy, which can accrete gas with a Bondi-Hoyle accretion model with a hard Eddington limit, and is able to re-emit thermal feedback into its surroundings, as described by \cite{Johansson2009}.
+However, these effects are only of minor importance for the main objective of the current work, which is concerned with the final mass distribution of the remnant.